Girl comforting her dog and cat.

 Identify what triggers your pet’s storm anxiety

-Understanding what specifically triggers your pet's anxiety will help you tailor your approach.
+Understanding what specifically triggers your pet's anxiety can help you tailor your approach.
 For example, if the crack of thunder sends your pet into a frenzy, try turning on the TV or playing relaxing music.

 Research suggests that dogs feel static electricity when a storm is approaching.
 If your dog’s anxiety flares up before the storm clouds roll in, try a ThunderShirt or calming wrap to help ground and soothe your canine.
 Also, consider downloading an advance warning weather app so that you can get ahead of your dog’s storm anxiety.